What Size AC Unit Do I Need?

 - Home features that modify indoor temperature (i.e., fireplace, sunroom, etc.)

 Step 4: Request an energy audit and Manual J calculation

 You may also consider having a Manual J calculation completed through an energy audit.
 Many utility companies offer these audits and reports for free, but if not, it’s possible to hire an HVAC dealer or energy auditor to complete the inspection.
 The Manual J calculation considers many of the home and environmental characteristics listed above, giving you a very accurate idea of the AC size you need for your home.

 Step 5: Match your square footage to an HVAC size chart

-While a professionally trained American Standard Customer Care dealer is the best way to determine the right size AC for your home, this chart can begin to give you an idea based on your home’s size.
+While a professionally trained American Standard Customer Care dealer is the best way to determine the right size AC for your home, this data can begin to give you an idea based on your home’s size:

 American Standard Heating and Air Conditioning® partners with the most trusted independent dealers.
 When your HVAC needs are in the hands of an American Standard Customer Care dealer, you can rest assured your home will be treated like one of our own.